Bashir1999/alzheimers_data/README.md

 The lines for different Diagnosis statuses (distinguished by color) appear to have different patterns.
 For example, individuals with Alzheimer's might show lower MMSE scores more frequently across various Age groups, while individuals without Alzheimer's may have a broader range of MMSE scores, including higher values.
 This indicates that Alzheimer's diagnosis is associated with lower cognitive performance, though there is still substantial overlap, meaning that not all low MMSE scores correspond strictly to Alzheimer's diagnosis.
 Potential Clusters and Overlaps:
 While there are clusters of lines in certain regions (e.g., higher Age with lower MMSE scores), the overlap among lines suggests a complex relationship where Diagnosis, Age, and BMI interact.
-More variables or detailed clustering analyses may be needed for further differentiation.
+More variables or detailed clustering analyses may be needed for further differentiation. <br /> <br /> <br />